Thai Tea Monkey Bread

 - Infuse the milk: In a saucepan, add milk and Thai tea mix in a loose tea stepper and heat on low-to-medium heat for 5 to 6 minutes to infuse the two (do not let come to a boil).
 Turn off heat and let cool until warm, but not hot to touch.

-- Form dough: In a stand mixer fitted with a dough hook, add the yeast mixture, salt, and half of the flour.
+- Form dough: In a stand mixer fitted with a dough hook, add the yeast mixture, egg, salt, and half of the flour.
 Mix on low speed for about 1 minute until just combined.
 Add the remaining flour and increase to medium speed.
 Mix for another 6 to 7 minutes on medium until the dough is smooth and supple.
 If the dough sticks to the sides, add flour, one tablespoon at a time and continue beating until it isn't sticking to the sides.

 - First rise: Lightly grease a bowl (ideally with leftover butter wrapper), cover , and let the dough rise until doubled, about an hour and a half.